gps1539/stock_quote/README.md

 # stock_quote
-python script for getting stock quotes from yahoo and calculting gains and losses.
+python script for getting stock quotes from yahoo and calculating gains and losses.

 I wrote this to learn python, so expect issues and bugs.
 Feedback and suggestions welcome.